vedantvisoliya/currency_converter/README.md

 # Currency Converter

 ## Overview
-This is a 'Currency Converter' app build in Flutter framework, this does not contains much Features yet, but i will improve it future by integrating API.
+This is a 'Currency Converter' app build in Flutter framework, this does not contains much Features yet, but i will improve it in future by integrating API.
 It supports only Dollar to Rupee conversion.

 ## Getting Started